-In February, Methodist Hospitals recently pioneered a new technology in the management of heart failure, the CardioMEMS HF System.
+Methodist Hospitals pioneered the use of a new technology in the management of heart Failure: the CardoMEMS HF System.
 Methodist was the first Northwest Indiana hospital – and the first in all of Chicagoland – to offer this exceptional system to its heart failure patients.

 The system includes an implantable PA sensor, delivery system and Patient Electronics System.
 The sensor is permanently implanted into a patient’s PA via the delivery system during a non-surgical procedure that lasts about 40 minutes and is performed under local anesthesia.
 Designed to last a patient’s lifetime, the sensor measures pressure in the pulmonary artery and heart rate.
 Increases in PA pressure appear before weight and blood pressure changes, which are often used as indirect measures of worsening heart failure.